51.02 Junk and Junk Vehicles Prohibited

-Broken, Loose, or Missing Part.
-Any vehicle with a broken, loose, or missing fender, door, bumper, hood, steering wheel or trunk lid.
+- Any vehicle with a broken, loose, or missing fender, door, bumper, hood, steering wheel, trunk lid, or exhaust system.

-Inoperable.
-Any motor vehicle which lacks an engine or two or more wheels or other structural parts, rendering said motor vehicle totally inoperable, or which cannot be moved under its own power or has not been used as an operating vehicle for a period of thirty (30) days or more.
+- Any vehicle which lacks an engine or one or more wheels or other structural parts, rendering said motor vehicle totally inoperable.

-Defective or Obsolete Condition.
-Any other vehicle which, because of its defective or obsolete condition, in any other way constitutes a threat to the public health and safety.
+- Any vehicle which, because of its defective or obsolete condition, constitutes a threat to the public health and safety.

 51.02 JUNK AND JUNK VEHICLES PROHIBITED.
 It is unlawful for any person to store, accumulate, or allow to remain on any private property within the corporate limits of the City any junk or junk vehicle.